frankraDIUM/Amazon-Deforestation-Monitoring-Sub-Region-Analysis-Rondonia-Hotspot-/README.md

 * Annual comparison only (no seasonal dynamics)
 * Conservative NDVI thresholds
 * Coarse area estimates
-* Sub-region not representative of entire Amazon
+* Sub-region not representative of the entire Amazon
 * Small patches may be merged or lost during simplification

 ---